sachkeeratb/CSach-Interpreted/README.md

     ```cmd
     csach.exe <filePath>
     ```

+5. The optional step to uninstall
+    ```cmd
+    cd ..
+    rmdir /s CSach
+    ```

 ## Examples

-Here's an example of how to use the current features:
+Here's an example of how to use the current features

 ```
 let name = "Sachkeerat Singh Brar";